 BASICS SPRING TEAM’S FAQ SHEET

-At Basics, we are not believers in the current model of player development by competition only.
-Too many programs focus on competition as a means for improvement.
+At Basics, we are not believers in the current model of player development by emphasizing competition over preparation.
+Too many programs focus on competition in an attempt to improve.
 The reality is players who possess moderate or even GOOD skills are done a disservice by forcing them to compete BEFORE THEY HAVE SHARP SKILLS.
 Please view Basics Candid Shots Video Log on Teaching Plays: 4:06

-If you believe your son or daughter MUST compete often in order to improve, do NOT choose Basics.
-If you believe in travel basketball (5:11 Travel Ball video), do not choose Basics.
-As of this writing we have 102 program graduates playing college basketball (or who have played).
+As of this writing we have 110 program graduates playing college basketball (or who have played).
 Competition is incidental to a player’s competitiveness.
 It plays a role, but it plays NO ROLE without really sharp skills and conditioning.
 Without sharp skills and conditioning, competition is frankly a waste of time, energy and money.

 SEE OUR PYRAMID OF SKILL HERE.
 The top block, COMPETITION, is defined as “Winning, or having chance to win.”
 The fact of the matter is most players and teams have little or no chance of winning because they have poor skills, conditioning is average and they do not think correctly.
 (Mental Strength Training here)